 Getting a home loan is, in essence, like a puzzle.
 All of the pieces have to fit together.
 The main pieces include income, credit, debt ratio, and down payment.
 Because the home loan process is typically all English, the puzzle may be tougher for Spanish speaking borrowers to put together.
-Betty Tharpe, a fluent Spanish speaking lender in Chesapeake VA, can help with her customer service, planning, desire, and her understanding of the Hispanic client.
+Betty Tharpe, a fluent Spanish speaking lender in Virginia Beach, VA, can help with her customer service, planning, desire, and her understanding of the Hispanic client.

 Why Choose Betty Tharpe – Spanish Speaking Lender?